 BEAHR Indigenous training and employment programs help First Nations, Métis and Inuit communities across Canada develop local environmental skills and foster green careers.
 These flexible courses provide introductory training to students who want to work in the environmental sector in Canada.

-CWY coordinates programs specifically created for Indigenous youth volunteers to help increase their leadership and employability skills.
+CWY coordinates programs specifically created for Indigenous youth to help increase their leadership and employability skills.

 Skills Ontario’s First Nations, Métis and Inuit (FNMI) Initiatives aim to increase the awareness of FNMI youth in the rewarding career opportunities that exist in the skilled trades and technologies.